st-ixlab/st-ixlab.github.io/_posts/2025-02-03-one-paper-accepted-to-acm-iui-2025.md

  </div>
 </div>

-SeoulTech IXLAB: AI-Infused Interactive Computing & Applications Our paper “A picture is worth a thousand words?
+Our paper “A picture is worth a thousand words?
 Investigating the Impact of Image Aids in AR on Memory Recall for Everyday Tasks” by Elizaveta Lukianova and Jae-Yeop jeong was accepted to ACM IUI 2025 as Full Paper!